DefTruth/lite.ai.toolkit/README.md

 * [References](#lite.ai.toolkit-References)

-## 1. Build Lite.AI.ToolKit
+## 1. Build Lite.AI.ToolKit 🚀🚀🌟
+<div id="lite.ai.toolkit-Build-MacOS"></div>
 <div id="lite.ai.toolkit-Build-Lite.AI.ToolKit"></div>

 Build the shared lib of *Lite.AI.ToolKit* for *MacOS* from sources.
 Note that Lite.AI.ToolKit uses `onnxruntime` as default backend, for the reason that onnxruntime supports the most of onnx's operators.
+Click ▶️ will show you the docs how to build *Lite.AI.ToolKit* 🚀🚀🌟 for Linux and Windows.

+<div id="lite.ai.toolkit-Build-Linux"></div>
+<div id="lite.ai.toolkit-Build-Windows"></div>

 <details>
-<summary> Linux and Windows. </summary>
+<summary> ⚠️ Linux and Windows. </summary>

 ### Linux and Windows.